 This is a silly take on the classic Princess and the Pea.
 You might try some experiments after reading it.
 Can your child feel a small ball under a blanket?
 Under two blankets?
 Three?

 This is yet another book in the simple, cheerful series by Maria Rius.

 The final book in Rissman’s Five Senses Series, this book has bright photographs and simple text.

 Get our All About Me theme pack for 200 pages of activities!
-Your child or students will learn about the five senses, emotions, and the human body with a delightful variety of hands-on learning.
+Your learners will learn about the five senses, emotions, and the human body with a delightful variety of hands-on learning.

 P.S.
 It includes a printable version of this book list!